 The hardware is rarely removed, but only necessary until the fusion is solid.
 The concept is that once the fusion is solid, the pain is gone.

 This procedure sacrifices motion for pain relief.
 You can walk well, without a limp with fusion surgery.
 Rocker shoes can sometimes make this even easier.

-The surgery is ideally suited for the patient who has significant deformity, excessive bone loss, poor ligaments, poor bone quality, previous infection, marked obesity, or nerve damage indicated by poor muscle strength or lack of sensation.
+The surgery is ideally suited for a patient who has a significant deformity, excessive bone loss, poor ligaments, poor bone quality, previous infection, marked obesity or nerve damage indicated by poor muscle strength or lack of sensation.
 In addition, once you are fused the likelihood of further surgery is minimal.

-The results from ankle fusion are good, with more than 90% of patients reporting they are satisfied.
+The results from ankle fusion are good, with more than 90% of patients reporting that they are satisfied.